PSZSPT: a joint Planck and SPT-SZ cluster catalog: Matched multi-filters

 where

 with

 and

-$\vec{k}$ is the two dimensional spatial frequency. $\vec{P}(\vec{k})$ is the power spectrum matrix of the noise across frequency channels and is estimated directly from the data since the SZ signal is small compared to the other signals.
-The signal-to-noise (S/N) of the measurement is given by
+We note that $\vec{k}$ is the two dimensional spatial frequency; and $\vec{P}(\vec{k})$ is the power spectrum matrix of the noise across frequency channels and was estimated directly from the data since the SZ signal is small compared to the other signals.
+The S/N of the measurement is given by

 The total integrated flux in the cylinder of radius $r=5\Rfive$ can be estimated as